AffableAWE/node-basics-server/README.md

 2. Run Each File: Use node <filename.js> to start each server.
 3. Test in Browser: Open http://localhost:8000 or use a tool like curl to see responses.

-Each example is a building block for creating more complex back-end applications.
-These files illustrate how to:

-Why These Examples?

-• Set up a Node.js server
-• Handle different response types (text, JSON, files)
-• Serve HTML efficiently
-• Implement basic routing